cmdruid/crypto-sessions/README.md

 ### Session Handler

 Underneath the hood, the `SecureFetch` client is using your keys to create a new `CryptoSession` object.
-This object is used to sign and encrypt each request to the server, plus decrypt and verify the server response.
+This object is used to sign and encrypt requests to the server, plus decrypt and verify the server response.

+t

 ```ts
 // Example import of the CryptoSession object.